laravel-liberu/documentation/docs/backend/core.md

 may be extended either in other packages or locally, the method's resulted class is resolved from the container.

 Thus, if required, you can bind your desired/local implementation to the `LaravelLiberu\Companies\app\Models\Company` class in the service provider.
-You may set the application owner's company id within the main Enso configuration file
+You may set the application owner's company id within the main Liberu configuration file

 #### Themes configuration

-The themes `liberu.themes` configuration files contains mappings for the themes used within Enso.
+The themes `liberu.themes` configuration files contains mappings for the themes used within Liberu.

 #### Password configuration

-Since the 2.15.2 release, Enso supports additional, password related, configuration options.
+Since the 2.15.2 release, Liberu supports additional, password related, configuration options.
 The default values are available on the `config.liberu.auth.password` configuration 'path' (the `config/liberu/auth.php` file) and local values can be set in your `.env` file.